 - a director or employee of a trust corporation appointed as your attorney.

-If we agree to act as an attorney, we cannot act in the role of certificate provider.
-If we are not appointed as attorneys, we can act as your certificate provider.
+If we agree to act as an attorney, we cannot act as certificate provider.
+If not appointed as attorneys, we can act as your certificate provider.

 Lasting power of attorney checklist